NickJohn547745/CSE3902/README.md

 * Renamed Projectile class to physicsProjectile (Will)
 * Implemented timer utility class (Will)

+## Sprint 5 Features
+* Procedural room generation - Enter the procedurally generated area through the bottom door in the spawn room.

 ## Known Bugs
 * HUD values not dynamic
 * Clicking to change rooms breaks doors